jqnatividad/qsv/README.md

 ------------
 Pre-built binaries for Windows, Linux and macOS are available [from GitHub](https://github.com/jqnatividad/qsv/releases/latest).

-There are two versions of qsv. `qsvlite` has all features disabled. `qsv` supports all enabled features, with the pre-built binaries enabling all features (see [Feature Flags](#feature-flags) for more info if you're compiling/installing a custom build of qsv).
+There are two versions of qsv. `qsvlite` has all features disabled. `qsv` supports features, with the pre-built binaries enabling all valid platform features[^5] (see [Feature Flags](#feature-flags) for more info if you're compiling/installing a custom build of qsv).

+[^5]: The `foreach` feature is not available on Windows.
+The `python` feature is not enabled on cross-compiled pre-built binaries as we don't have access to a native python interpreter for those platforms (aarch64, i686, and arm targets).
+Compile natively on those platforms if you want to enable the `python` feature.

 Alternatively, you can compile from source by [installing Cargo](https://crates.io/install)